Binder Park Zoo is CLOSED today - Friday June 18th due to power outage

 - Be patient as you wait in line

 - HAVE FUN!

 As you plan your visit, please be aware of the following information, subject to change.

 - The Adventure Station is closed.

-- The Wilderness Trams are transporting guests to Wild Africa and back at no charge.
-Guest seating is modified for social distancing and trams are thoroughly disinfected between each run.
-These steps may affect wait times.
-Guests can opt to walk the .5 mile, 15 minute route to and from Wild Africa - a trek that is uphill there and downhill back.
+- The Wilderness Trams are operating and seating is modified for social distancing.
+Guests can walk the .5 mile, 15 minute route to and from Wild Africa - a trek that is uphill there and downhill back.